Academic and administrative staff at the Alwaleed Centre

 Alistair’s new research project links to the Alwaleed Centre’s key thematic area of ‘Muslims in Britain’.
 His study, funded by a prestigious British Academy Postdoctoral Fellowship, is entitled ‘Burying our Differences?
 Negotiating faith and space in contexts of death and diversity’.
 The project aims to understand conflicts and negotiations over burial space and funeral practices among Muslim communities in six areas of the UK and France with different patterns of ethnic diversity.

-Tom is a graduate of the University of Edinburgh, having received his MA in Religious Studies in 2005.
+Tom is a graduate of the University of Edinburgh, holding both an MA in Religious Studies and an MSc in Islamic and Middle Eastern Studies.

-After a period living and working in France, he returned to Edinburgh in 2007 to take up the post of Outreach and Development Officer for the Edinburgh Inter-Faith Association.
-He also assumed responsibility for coordinating Edinburgh’s annual Festival of Spirituality and Peace, one of Edinburgh’s fastest-growing August festivals.
-This background in faith-based community work and events and project management has proved invaluable for his post at the Alwaleed Centre, which he took up in September 2010.
+After a period living and working in France, Tom returned to Edinburgh in 2007 to take up the post of Outreach and Development Officer for the Edinburgh Inter-Faith Association.
+He also assumed responsibility for coordinating Edinburgh’s Just Festival (formerly the Festival of Spirituality and Peace), one of Edinburgh's fastest-growing festivals.
+This background in faith-based community work and events and project management has proved invaluable in Tom's role at the Alwaleed Centre, which he took up in September 2010.

 As Outreach Projects Manager, Tom oversees the Centre’s projects across Scotland and the UK, working closely with Muslim communities, schools, local authorities, the police and the Scottish Government to encourage a deeper understanding and appreciation of Islam and Islamic culture.